ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 # Protocol Overview {#overview}

 This section gives an overview of how to use the ACE framework {{RFC9200}} together with the lightweight authenticated key exchange protocol EDHOC {{RFC9528}}.
-By doing so, the client (C) and the resource server (RS) generate an OSCORE Security Context {{RFC8613}} associated with authorization information, and use that security context to protect their communications.
+By doing so, the client (C) and the resource server (RS) generate an OSCORE Security Context {{RFC8613}} associated with authorization information, and use that Security Context to protect their communications.
 The parameters needed by C to negotiate the use of this profile with the authorization server (AS), as well as the OSCORE setup process, are described in detail in the following sections.

 RS maintains a collection of authentication credentials.
 These are associated with OSCORE Security Contexts and with authorization information for all clients that RS is communicating with.
 The authorization information is used to enforce policies for processing requests from those clients.

 The ACE framework describes how integrity protected authorization information propagates from AS to RS.
-This profile describes how C requests from AS an access token, including authorization information, for the resources it wants to access on RS, by sending an access token request to the /token endpoint at AS, as specified in {{Section 5.8 of RFC9200}}.
+This profile describes how C requests from AS an access token specifying authorization information for the resources that C wants to access at RS, by sending an access token request to the /token endpoint at AS (see {{Section 5.8 of RFC9200}}).

-If the request is granted, then AS may send back an access token in a response to C, or upload the access token directly to RS as described in the alternative workflow defined in {{I-D.ietf-ace-workflow-and-params}}.
-The latter is not detailed further here.
+If the request is granted, then AS can provide C with an access token when sending a response to C, or instead upload the access token directly to RS as per the alternative workflow defined in {{I-D.ietf-ace-workflow-and-params}}.
+The latter option is not detailed further in this document.

-After that, C and RS executes the EDHOC protocol.
-C uses the authentication credential of RS provided by AS.
-If C has retrieved an access token, it is included as External Authorization Data (EAD) in the EDHOC protocol, see {{Section 3.8 of RFC9528}}.
-RS uses the authentication credential of C bound to and provided in the access token.
-The EDHOC session is detailed in {{edhoc-exec}}.
+After that, C and RS run the EDHOC protocol, with C using the authentication credential of RS obtained from AS.
+If C has obtained an access token from AS, then C specifies the access token within an External Authorization Data (EAD) item of an EDHOC message sent during the EDHOC session (see {{Section 3.8 of RFC9528}}).
+RS uses the authentication credential of C bound to and specified in the access token.
+How C and RS run EDHOC is detailed in {{edhoc-exec}}.

-If C and RS successfully complete the EDHOC protocol and the validations of authentication credentials, they are mutually authenticated and derive the OSCORE Security Context as per {{Section A.1 of RFC9528}}.
+If C and RS successfully complete the EDHOC execution and the validation of each other's authentication credential, they are mutually authenticated and derive the OSCORE Security Context as per {{Section A.1 of RFC9528}}.

 {{protocol-overview}} outlines an example of the message flow.
 A more detailed description of the message flow is shown in {{example-without-optimization}}.

-From then on, C effectively gains authorized and secure access to protected resources on RS with the established OSCORE Security Context, for as long as there is a valid access token.
+From then on and as long as there is a valid access token, C effectively gains authorized and secure access to protected resources at RS using the established OSCORE Security Context.
 When RS receives a request from C protected with an OSCORE Security Context derived from an EDHOC session implementing this profile, then that OSCORE Security Context is used to retrieve the uniquely associated access token determining the access rights of C.

 The OSCORE Security Context is discarded when an access token (whether the same or a different one) is used to successfully derive a new OSCORE Security Context for C.